 19. Do you know about Bucket fields in Salesforce reports?

-Without the need of any sophisticated algorithms or custom fields, a bucket field allows you to combine related data together by ranges and segments.
+Without the need for any sophisticated algorithms or custom fields, a bucket field allows you to combine related data together by ranges and segments.
 Bucketing is a method of grouping, filtering, and arranging report data.
 You must define numerous categories (buckets) that are used to group report values when creating a bucket field.

 20. Define Dynamic Dashboards.
 Can we schedule Dynamic Dashboards?